-Fresh from holding a $50 million final close for its Africa Rivers Fund last week, XSML Capital has announced that the fund has made its first investment in Uganda, backing KARE distribution in an undisclosed deal.
+Fresh from holding a $50 million final close for its African Rivers Fund last week, XSML Capital has announced that the fund has made its first investment in Uganda, backing KARE distribution in an undisclosed deal.

 The new portfolio company helps locally manufactured brands to sell detergent, soap, vegetable cooking oil and water to low-income households.
 As part of the deal, some capital will be used to open a new supermarket in a populous neighborhood in Kampala.